jimhigson/oboe.js-dissertation/markdown/3_Background.md

 Prototype.js libraries promoting themselves as *"do more, write less"* and *"elegant APIs around the clumsy interfaces of Ajax"*.
-Written against the unadorned browser, Javascript applications read as a maze of platform-detection and special cases.
-Once applications were built using abstractions over the underlying browser differences they could be written purposefully and were able to express more complex ideas without becoming incomprehensible.
+Written against the unadorned browser, Javascript applications read as a maze of platform detection and special cases.
+Once applications were built using abstractions over the underlying platform differences they could be written purposefully and were able to express more complex ideas.

-Today JSON is generally the preferred format, especially for REST endpoints designed for delivery to client-side web applications.
+Today JSON is generally the preferred format, especially for resources transmitted to client-side web applications.
 Javascript programmers occupy a privileged position whereby their serialisation format maps exactly onto the inbuilt types of their programming language.
 As such there is never any confusion regarding